developergakuo/netflix_movie_recommender/README.md

  * Hint: A good gradient step for Batch Gradient Descent is 0.1.
 For Stochastic Gradient Descent, the step must be much smaller, about 1e-5 (0.00001).
 * Hint: The URL given above goes into detail explaining the gradients you need for both stochastic and batch gradient descent, and gives you the gradients of P and Q. The lecture slides provide a higher-level overview.

+# Task 4: Accuracy
+With your optimized P and Q produced in Task 3, you can now consider a new matrix M = QP t that will contain predicted ratings for every movie and every user.
+That matrix M would also consume about 30 GB of memory, so don’t compute it!
+Instead, feel free to multiply lines of Q and columns of P t manually to produce individual entries of M, that you can compare to the actual values in the original sparse matrix A that you produced in Task 1.
+This allows to measure the accuracy on the training set.

+1. Compute the RMSE (root mean-squared error) between the set of training movie-user pairs and their corresponding predictions.
+This is the training error.
+2. Split the sparse matrix A into a separate training and testing set, with the training set used to produce P and Q, and the testing set used to compute the RMSE.
+This is the testing error.
+3.   (bonus) Read probe.txt to split the Netflix dataset into training and testing sets.